 - What fool will face down this flock?

+Post-determiner examples are probably the easiest to remember.
 These can include cardinal and ordinal numbers that come between an article, demonstrative, distributive, or possessive word and the noun it modifies.

 - Many of my twenty-four lambs are leading the lamb uprising.

 Post-determiner examples can also be found under demonstrative determiners as well.
 Falling under distributive determiner is a little tricky, but understanding context and grammar will sure enough guide you to sensible writing.
 There is a formula when using both a post- and a pre-determiner.
 The determiner would look like this in any case and can contain both kinds.

 Pre-determiner (quantifiers) + main determiner (articles, demonstratives, or possessives) + post-determiner (ordinal, cardinal, & other quantifiers)

 This is an easy formula to remember when crafting your own examples.
 A determiner definition is so rich with ways to form sentences and refer to nouns in everyday life that it can be a little overwhelming making sense of the various parts of speech.
 Figuring out what is a determiner in grammar will require you to list the different categories.
 But it’s alright as long as you go back over the lists and examples above while compiling your own list and determiner definition.

 Still asking what a determiner in grammar is?
 You’re almost there!
 Read through the possessive to finish off the use of determiners.

 The overlap between pronouns and the list of determiners can be confusing when you’re trying to define determiner.
 A simple trick to determine a word’s function is to try replacing it with a noun.
 If a word is functioning as a determinative, it cannot be replaced by a noun.